Suncor Energy Sees Unusually Large Options Volume (NYSE:SU)

-Suncor Energy Inc. (NYSE:SU – Get Free Report) (TSE:SU) saw some unusual options trading on Wednesday.
-Stock traders acquired 28,315 put options on the stock.
-This represents an increase of 2,998% compared to the typical daily volume of 914 put options.
+Suncor Energy Inc. (NYSE:SU – Get Free Report) (TSE:SU) was the recipient of unusually large options trading activity on Wednesday.
+Investors purchased 28,315 put options on the company.
+This is an increase of 2,998% compared to the average volume of 914 put options.

-Suncor Energy (NYSE:SU – Get Free Report) (TSE:SU) last released its earnings results on Monday, August 14th.
-The oil and gas producer reported $0.71 EPS for the quarter, topping analysts’ consensus estimates of $0.59 by $0.12.
-The firm had revenue of $8.72 billion for the quarter, compared to analysts’ expectations of $7.89 billion.
-Suncor Energy had a return on equity of 18.26% and a net margin of 16.27%.
-As a group, equities analysts forecast that Suncor Energy will post 3.91 EPS for the current fiscal year.
+Suncor Energy (NYSE:SU – Get Free Report) (TSE:SU) last released its quarterly earnings data on Monday, August 14th.
+The oil and gas producer reported $0.71 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.59 by $0.12.
+Suncor Energy had a net margin of 16.27% and a return on equity of 18.26%.
+The firm had revenue of $8.72 billion during the quarter, compared to analysts’ expectations of $7.89 billion.
+Sell-side analysts anticipate that Suncor Energy will post 3.91 earnings per share for the current year.

 Suncor Energy Dividend Announcement